-- 6.7.2.13.1 Every pressure-relief device shall be clearly and permanently marked with the following: - (a) The pressure (in bar or kPa) or temperature (in °C) at which it is set to discharge; - (b) The allowable tolerance at the discharge pressure for spring-loaded devices; - (c) The reference temperature corresponding to the rated pressure for frangible discs; - (d) The allowable temperature tolerance for fusible elements; and - (e) The rated flow capacity of the device in standard cubic meters of air per second (m3/s); When practicable, the following information shall also be shown: - (f) The manufacturer's name and relevant catalogue number. - 6.7.2.13.2 The rated flow capacity marked on the pressure-relief devices shall be determined according to ISO 4126-1:1996.
+- 6.7.2.13.1 Every pressure-relief device shall be clearly and permanently marked with the following particulars: - (a) The pressure (in bar or kPa) or temperature (in °C) at which it is set to discharge; - (b) The allowable tolerance at the discharge pressure for spring-loaded devices; - (c) The reference temperature corresponding to the rated pressure for frangible discs; - (d) The allowable temperature tolerance for fusible elements; and - (e) The rated flow capacity of the device in standard cubic metres of air per second $(m^3/s)$ ;

+- (f) The manufacturer's name and relevant catalogue number of the device. - 6.7.2.13.2 The rated flow capacity marked on the pressure-relief devices shall be determined according to ISO 4126-1:1991.